 Kumar spoke of the cuts requested by the censors:

-legal dispute for $7,500.
-This earned Ellis notoriety on Matthew Chan's ExtortionLetterInfo.com (ELI) a website dedicated to providing information for recipients of settlement demand letters like Ellis' and featuring a message board used to expose
+settle the legal dispute for $7,500.
+This earned Ellis notoriety on Matthew Chan's ExtortionLetterInfo.com (ELI) a website dedicated to providing information for recipients of settlement demand letters like Ellis' and featuring a message board

-actually said.)
-A Georgia state court held that the online posts constituted contact with the writer tantamount to stalking and ordered removal of all posts about Ellis, not just threatening ones, n an overreaching ruling impeding freedom of
+messages actually said.)
+A Georgia state court held that the online posts constituted contact with the writer tantamount to stalking and ordered removal of all posts about Ellis, not just threatening ones, n an overreaching ruling impeding

 That a communication is about a particular person does not mean necessarily that it was directed to a person The publication of commentary directed only to the public generally does not amount to 'contact' under Georgia's anti-stalking law.

-legitimate online content, enabling them to file a request in court to get the cases dismissed quickly.
+targeting legitimate online content, enabling them to file a request in court to get the cases dismissed quickly.
 At least 28 states already have such laws against strategic lawsuits against public participation, or SLAPPs.
-A similar law at the federal level would
+A similar law at the

 The Internet has turned into an unrivaled forum for discussion and debate, and people around the world use the Web to share information about people and businesses they don't think are dealing fairly with others.
 We are pleased the Georgia court